 With social media, the boundaries between personal and professional networking can become dangerously blurred.

 Job seekers (and employees!) must carefully consider what they post in a public network.
-Before you post something, ask yourself -- what could be the consequences if my current or future boss saw this?
-Is this post safe for public consumption?
+Before you post something, ask yourself a few questions:

 Google and the other search engines devour social postings, so everything Tweeted or posted on Facebook, LinkedIn, your personal blog, or a comment on someone else's blog may be shown to a potential employer by a search engine today or next year.